 I moved off campus my junior year at Long Island University into a second-floor room of a home in the cheerful village of Sea Cliff, one square mile of artists, Victorian architecture, and a small cliff park overlooking Hempstead Bay.
 My space, with an adjacent half room, boasted two walls of picture windows with ample light and openness to support studying, reflecting, and launching myself into independence.

 I explored the town’s steep hills and beaches and dreamed about what my life could be.
-The lapping waves of the Long Island Sound lured me, as did the multicolored lattice woodwork of its homes, many tucked into the hillside.
+The lapping waves of the Long Island Sound lured me, as did the multicolored lattice woodwork with different tools of its homes, many tucked into the hillside.
 Here was a town honoring natural beauty and mindful construction.
 Here fanned my pursuit of an artful life, my own creative inklings spurring stories, poems, and choreography.

 I needed a bar to call my own, and I found such a place several blocks away in Café Harlequin, a classy establishment with glass tables and food priced beyond my student budget.
 More importantly, though, it had a dance floor.